Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 Let us try reproducing our double-integrator value iteration examples using neural networks:

-For solutions to systems with continuous-time dynamics, I have to uncover one of the details that I've so far been hiding to keep the notation simpler.
-Let us consider a problem with a finite-horizon: \begin{gather*} \min_{\bu[\cdot]} \sum_{n=0}^N \ell(\bx[n],\bu[n]), \\ \text{ s.t. } \bx[n+1] = f(\bx[n], \bu[n]), \bx[0] = \bx_0\end{gather*} In fact, the way that we compute this is by solving the time-varying cost-to-go function backwards in time: \begin{gather*}J^*(\bx,N) = \min_\bu \ell(\bx, \bu) \\ J^*(\bx,n-1) = \min_\bu \left[ \ell(\bx, \bu) + J^*(f(\bx,\bu), n) \right]. \end{gather*} The convergence of the value iteration update is equivalent to solving this time-varying cost-to-go backwards in time until it reaches a steady-state solution (the infinite-horizon solution).
-Which explains why value iteration only converges if the optimal cost-to-go is bounded.
+The way that we compute this is by solving the time-varying cost-to-go function backwards in time: \begin{gather*}J^*(\bx,N) = \min_\bu \ell(\bx, \bu) \\ J^*(\bx,n-1) = \min_\bu \left[ \ell(\bx, \bu) + J^*(f(\bx,\bu), n) \right]. \end{gather*} Even in the infinite-horizon setting, one can actually understand the convergence of the value iteration update as solving this time-varying cost-to-go backwards in time until it reaches a steady-state solution (the infinite-horizon solution).
+This is one way to see why value iteration only converges if the optimal cost-to-go is bounded.

 Now let's consider the continuous-time version.
 Again, we have a

-time-varying cost-to-go, $J^*(\bx,t)$.
-Now $$\frac{dJ^*}{dt} =
+time-varying cost-to-go, $J^*(\bx,t).$ Now $$\frac{dJ^*}{dt} =

 \pd{J^*}{\bx}f(\bx,\bu) + \pd{J^*}{t},$$ and our sufficiency condition